MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

   - Gain new business insights through digitized and connected processes.

 - **Maximize existing IT investments**
-  - Continue to drive value out of existing major IT investments like ERP, CRM, and HR systems.
+  - Continue to drive value out of existing major IT investments like ERP, CRM, IT, and HR systems.
   - Protect and maintain systems of record and data sources of truth.

 - **Productivity**